awslabs/multi-model-server/docs/mms_on_fargate.md

 # Serverless Inference with MMS on FARGATE

-This is self-contained step by step guide that shows how to create ECS with Fargate tasks in order to do a serverless inference with MMS.
+This is self-contained step by step guide that shows how to create launch and server your deep learning models with MMS in a production setup.
+In this document you will learn how to launch MMS with AWS Fargate, in order to achieve a serverless inference.

 ## Prerequisites

-Even though it is fully self-contained we do expect reader to have some knowledge about the following topics:
+Even though it is fully self-contained we do expect the reader to have some knowledge about the following topics:

 * [MMS](https://github.com/awslabs/mxnet-model-server)
 * [What is Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs)